Trying for a baby? Here's how to optimise your sperm count

 If you’re having infertility problems, you’re not alone.
 In Singapore, in about 15 per cent of couples, the woman cannot get pregnant after a year of regular, unprotected sex.
 It’s not just because women are waiting too long to become mothers.
 Men have their issues, too.

-“Men actually account for about half of infertility problems,” says Dr Matthew Lau, Consultant at the Reproductive Medicine Department at KK Women’s and Children’s Hospital.
+“Men actually account for about half of infertility problems,” says Dr Matthew Lau, Consultant, KKIVF Centre, KK Women’s and Children’s Hospital (KKH), a member of the SingHealth group.
 Worldwide, sperm counts have been dropping steadily in the last 50 years.

 In fact, 10 to 20 per cent of all men have a sperm count below the WHO cut-off level for male fertility.
 “About 2-3 per cent of men produce no sperm at all,” notes Dr Lau.
 Their semen, or ejaculate, only contains fluid from the seminal vesicles, with no live spermatozoid in it.